CarolineBasta/Ambyint-Tech-Challenge/test-plan.md

 - Deleting a To-Do Item

 ## 3. Assumptions and Prerequisites
-- The application is accessible through http://127.0.0.1:3000 if running the automated tests or throught Index.HTML if accessing it manually.
+- The application is accessible through http://127.0.0.1:3000 if running the automated tests or through Index.html if accessing it manually.
 - The user starts on a clean state (i.e. no existing tasks in localStorage)

 ## 4. Test Environment